carlsoncoder/aspnetcore-k8s/README.md

    - backend.pfx
    - frontend.pfx
 - Manually assign the ca.crt file as a trusted root on the machine you'll be accessing the gateway from
-- Manually update the "SSH_PUBLIC_KEY" parameter at the top of the "aks-cluster-deploy.sh" script
+- Manually update the "SSH_PUBLIC_KEY" parameter at the top of the "deployment/deploy-all.sh" script
-- Run the "aks-cluster-deploy.sh" script - this will do the following:
+- Run the "deployment/deploy-all.sh" script - this will do the following:
    - Deploy a resource group
    - Deploy an AKS cluster
    - Deploy a public IP address
    - Deploy an application gateway (with root-cert and ssl-cert)
    - Deploy a DNS CNAME record
    - Create an Azure identity to be used by the AGIC, and assign the appropriate permissions
-- Run the "kubernetes-objects-deploy.sh" script - this will do the following:
    - Deploy a k8s secret with your backend.pfx file
    - Deploy a k8s secret with your private key password value
-   - Deploy three separate deployments of the 'sample' image for testing, with different "app-name" values
-   - Deploy three separate k8s service objects, all of type ClusterIP, to match up with the above listed deployments
    - Update your local helm repo
    - Deploy the AAD Pod Identity helm chart
    - Deploy the Application Gateway Ingress Controller helm chart